My research interests are in the

 Wallace (Birkbeck College, University of London) Prof. Alison Roger (University of Warwick), Dr. Søren V.

-Høffmann (ISA, Aarhus University) Prof. Wolfgang Laukau (Humboldt-Universität zu
+Høffmann (ISA, Aarhus University, Denmark) Prof. Wolfgang Laukau (Humboldt-Universität zu

 Dr. Paul Anderson (School of Medicine and Dentistry,